Mako (roller coaster)

-Mako is a steel roller coaster located at SeaWorld Orlando in Orlando, Florida, United States.
-Manufactured by Bolliger & Mabillard, the hypercoaster model opened to the public on June 10, 2016.
+Mako is a steel roller coaster located at SeaWorld Orlando in Orlando, Florida.
+Manufactured by Bolliger & Mabillard (B&M), the hypercoaster opened to the public on June 10, 2016.
 Mako is named after the mako shark and is located in the Sea of Mystery section of the park.
-It reaches a height of 200 ft, a maximum speed of 73 mph, and features a track length of 4,760 ft.
+It reaches a height of 200 ft, maximum speeds of 73 mph, and features a track length of 4,760 ft.

-The roller coaster was marketed as the tallest, fastest, and longest roller coaster in Orlando and has been well-received, ranking every year since its opening in the top 50 of the annual Golden Ticket Awards publication from Amusement Today.
+The roller coaster was marketed as the tallest, fastest, and longest roller coaster in Orlando, and has been well-received, ranking every year since its opening in the top 50 of the annual Golden Ticket Awards publication from Amusement Today.
 It attained its highest ranking of 15 in 2019.
-The ride is one of eight roller coasters at SeaWorld Orlando and was the first since Manta opened in 2009.
+The ride is one of eight roller coasters at SeaWorld Orlando, and was the first to be added since Manta opened in 2009.

 History

-In April 2015, SeaWorld officials began teasing an upcoming announcement of a new thrill ride for their flagship park in Orlando, Florida.
-At the time, the only detail revealed was that the roller coaster would be 200 feet in height and would become the longest, tallest, and fastest roller coaster in the city.
-A month later on May 13, 2015, SeaWorld filed a trademark with the United States Patent and Trademark Office for the name "Mako" along with "Reef Hunter".
-On May 27, 2015, SeaWorld officially announced the construction of Mako, which was named after the mako shark.
-The mako has been identified as the fastest species of shark in the ocean.
-During the time of announcement, a simulated point-of-view shot was released depicting the ride's intended route along the park's lagoon.
+In April 2015, SeaWorld Orlando officials began teasing an upcoming announcement for a new thrill ride at the park.
+At the time, the only detail publicly known was that the roller coaster would be 200 feet in height and would become the longest, tallest, and fastest roller coaster in Orlando.
+On May 13, 2015, SeaWorld filed a trademark for the names "Mako" and "Reef Hunter".
+On May 27, 2015, SeaWorld officially announced the addition of Mako, themed to the mako shark, the fastest species of shark in the ocean.
+Alongside the announcement, a simulated point-of-view was released depicting the ride's intended layout along the park's lagoon.

-On August 17, 2015, the first pieces of track began to ship from Ohio to Orlando, and started to arrive on site two days later.
-On January 6, 2016, the roller coaster's lift hill was topped-out.
-The first car of the train was shipped and revealed on February 16, 2016, with the car design exhibiting the face of a mako shark.
+On August 17, 2015, the first pieces of track began to ship from B&M's steel fabrication plant in Ohio, and started to arrive on site in Orlando two days later.
+On January 6, 2016, the roller coaster's lift hill was topped off.
+The first car of the train arrived on site and was revealed on February 16, 2016, with the lead car resembling the face of a mako shark.
 On March 15, 2016, the last piece of track was put into place.

-In April 2016, SeaWorld began showing a presentation called "Mako Rising" previewing the upcoming roller coaster in their Nautilis Theater, and later testing began on the ride with the park releasing an on-ride POV.
+In April 2016, SeaWorld began showing a presentation called "Mako Rising" previewing the upcoming roller coaster in their Nautilis Theater.
+When testing began, the park released an on-ride point-of-view video.
 Mako's soft opening was on June 2, 2016, with the official media day to introduce the roller coaster being hosted on June 9, 2016.
-A day after, its official opening to the public was on June 10, 2016.
-In addition to the ride's opening, a summer-dedicated event named "Summer of Mako" was hosted from June to August 2016 throughout the park and its sister water-park Aquatica Orlando.
+Its official opening to the public was on June 10, 2016.
+In addition to the ride's opening, a seasonal event named "Summer of Mako" was hosted from June to August 2016 throughout the park and its sister water park Aquatica Orlando.